Overinterpretation reveals image classification model pathologies: Results

 \subsection{Sparse Subsets are Real Statistical Patterns}

-CNNs are known to be overconfident for image classification~\cite{guo2017calibration}.
-Thus one might reasonably wonder whether the overconfidence on the semantically meaningless SIS subsets is an artifact of CNN overconfidence rather than a true statistical signal in the dataset.
-To probe this question, we evaluate whether the CIFAR-10 sparse 5\% image subsets contain sufficient information to train a new classifier to solve the same task.
-We run our backward selection procedure on all train and test images in CIFAR-10 using one of our three model architectures (chosen at random).
-We then train a new model of the same type on these 5\% pixel-subset variants of the CIFAR-10 training images.
-We use the same training setup and hyperparameters as with the original models (see Section~\ref{sec:methods-models}) without data augmentation of training images (results with data augmentation in Section~\ref{sec:supp-addl-performance}).
-Note that we apply backward selection to the function giving the confidence of the \textit{predicted} class from the original model, which prevents leaking information about the true class for misclassified images, and we use the true labels for training new models on pixel-subsets.
-As a baseline to the 5\% pixel-subsets identified by backward selection, we create variants of all CIFAR-10 images where the 5\% pixel-subsets are selected at random from each image (rather than by backward selection).
-We use the same random pixel-subsets for training each new model.
+The overconfidence of CNNs for image classification~\citep{guo2017calibration} may lead one to wonder whether the observed overconfidence on semantically meaningless SIS subsets is an artifact of calibration rather than true statistical signals in the dataset.
+We train models on 5\% pixel-subsets of CIFAR-10 training images found via backward selection (Section~\ref{sec:methods-overinterpretation}).
+We find models trained solely on these pixel-subsets can classify corresponding test image pixel-subsets with minimal accuracy loss compared to models trained on full images (Table~\ref{tab:metrics}), and thus these 5\% pixel-subsets are valid statistical signals in training images that generalize to the test distribution.
+As a baseline to the 5\% pixel-subsets identified by backward selection, we create variants of all images where the 5\% pixel-subsets are selected at random from each image (rather than by backward selection) and use the same random pixel-subsets for training each new model.
+Models trained on random subsets have significantly lower test accuracy compared to models trained on 5\% pixel-subsets from backward selection (Table~\ref{tab:metrics}).
+We observe, however, that random 5\% subsets of images still capture enough signal to predict roughly 5 times better than blind guessing, but do not capture nearly enough information for models to make accurate predictions.

-As shown in Table~\ref{tab:metrics}, models trained solely on these 5\% backward selection image subsets can classify corresponding 5\% test image subsets nearly as accurately as models trained and evaluated on full images.
-Models trained on random 5\% pixel-subsets of images have significantly lower accuracy on test images (Table~\ref{tab:metrics}) compared to models trained on 5\% pixel-subsets found through backward selection of existing models.
-This result suggests that the highly sparse subsets found through backward selection offer a valid predictive signal in the CIFAR-10 benchmark that can be exploited by models to attain high test accuracy.
+We found that the 5\% backward selection pixel-subsets did not contain model-specific features, and thus reflected valid predictive signals regardless of the model architecture employed for subset discovery.
+Our hypothesis was that 5\% pixel-subsets discovered with one architecture would provide robust performance when used to train and evaluate a second architecture.
+We found this hypothesis supported for all six pairs of subset discovery and train-test architectures evaluated (Table~\ref{tab:training-with-different-architectures}).
+These results demonstrate that the highly sparse subsets found via backward selection offer a valid predictive signal in the CIFAR-10 benchmark exploited by models to attain high test accuracy.